Andrew Gregory (British Army officer): Early life and education

 Gregory was born on 19 November 1957 to Lieutenant Colonel Richard B. Gregory and Alison Gregory (née Egerton).
-He was educated at Sedbergh School.
+He was educated at Sedbergh School, and studied engineering at St John's College, Cambridge.

 Military career

 Gregory was commissioned into the Royal Artillery in 1981.
-As a brigadier, he served in Iraq.
+As a brigadier, he served in Iraq as Commander Royal Artillery, 1st (United Kingdom) Armoured Division.
 Promoted to major general in 2007, Gregory was appointed Collocation Implementation Team Leader for the amalgamation of Land Command and Headquarters Adjutant-General at Andover, which took place in April 2008.
-He became Director General, Personnel later that year, Military Secretary in February 2011, and Deputy Chief of the Defence Staff (Personnel and Training) with promotion to lieutenant general in April 2013.
+He became Director General, Personnel later that year, Military Secretary in February 2011, and Deputy Chief of the Defence Staff (Personnel and Training) with promotion to lieutenant-general in April 2013.
 This role has since been re-designated Chief of the Defence People.

 Gregory retired from the army on 16 August 2016.

 Later life

 In September 2016, Gregory became Controller of SSAFA, The Armed Forces charity.
-He was appointed Master Gunner, St James's Park from 1 May 2017, and a Vice Lord-Lieutenant of Wiltshire on 16 January 2023.
+He was Colonel Commandant of the Royal Artillery until 1 November 2025, and Master Gunner, St James's Park from 1 May 2017 to October 2025, and was appointed Vice Lord-Lieutenant of Wiltshire on 16 January 2023.